Vollinger0/esm/readme.md

 [ ] usecase: create manual static backup
 [ ] usecase: update gameserver
 [ ] usecase: delete savegame
+[ ] implement allowMultpleServerInstances switch.
+Once enabled, do not check for running instances of the game before starting, do not start if startmode is set to direct, etc.

 ### optional
 [ ] usecase: create configuration?